AriFordsham/GHCWiki/building/hacking.md

-With optimisation off, rebuilding GHC after modifying it will be *much* quicker, not only because the individual compilations will be quicker, but also there will be fewer dependencies between modules, so less stuff needs to be rebuilt after each modification.
+With optimisation off, rebuilding GHC after modifying it will be *much* quicker, not only because the individual compilations will be quicker, but also there will be fewer dependencies between modules, so much less stuff is recompiled after each modification.

 Also we turn on `-DDEBUG`, because that enables assertions and debugging code in the compiler itself.
 Turning on DEBUG makes